Trepan-Debuggers/kshdb/docs/install.rst

 +++

 Many package managers have back-level versions of this debugger.
-THe most recent versions is from the github_.
+The most recent versions is from the github_.

 To install from git: